wirtnetwork/docs/docs/faq.md

 ## Do you keep logs?

 We can not!
-The Webapp runs in your browser and if you set up the Wirt Bot yourself then all the data is in your hands!
+The Webapp runs in your browser and if you set up the WirtBot yourself then all the data is in your hands!

 ## How can I trust you with my keys?